trimou/trimness/README.md

 A Vert.x message consumer is automatically registered for address `org.trimou.trimness.render`.
 The consumer replies to the message with the result of rendering request.
-The message payload should be the same as for the `/render` HTTP endpoint, except that `async` option is ignored.
+The message payload should be the same as for the `/render` HTTP endpoint.

 ### Template providers